BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/_final/Consolidated_GLs_CBs_ET_EN.pdf.md

 <image>
-![A concise summary of Guideline 3, which concerns the ability of insurance or reinsurance undertakings to compel a policyholder to pay a premium only when the payment is legally enforceable.
+A concise summary of Guideline 3, which concerns the ability of insurance or reinsurance undertakings to compel a policyholder to pay a premium only when the payment is legally enforceable.

-#### Guideline 3 - Ability to compel
+**Guideline 3 - Ability to compel**
-Insurance or reinsurance undertakings should recognise their ability to compel a policy holder to pay a premium only if the policyholder’s payment is legally enforceable.](#)
+Insurance or reinsurance undertakings should recognise their ability to compel a policy holder to pay a premium only if the policyholder’s payment is legally enforceable.
 </image>